kks32-courses/hpc-containers/singularity/exercise_running_container.md

 ## Writing in the container

-While it is discouraged to make tweaks on the fly to containers (you should properly define all edits to the container in a boostrap specification file, shown later) you can add `--writable` to any command to write inside the container.
+While it is discouraged to make tweaks on the fly to containers (you should properly define all edits to the container in a bootstrap specification file, shown later) you can add `--writable` to any command to write inside the container.
 Assuming we have our `centos.img` on our local resource with `sudo`, let’s try to make a `/data` directory:

 ```shell